mwotton/mwotton.github.io/_posts/2014-10-11-lexers-for-nlp.md

 prefixes in a tree.
 This means that you can incrementally follow strings, and easily find the longest possible match.
-As soon as we fail to match, we bomb out, so we can be confident that we are doing close to a constant amount of work per character inspected)
+As soon as we fail to match, we bomb out, so we can be confident that we are doing close to a constant amount of work per character inspected.)

 Anyway, after I moaned a bit that there was no way to get any information about how much the trie had matched, she made a